 • A small daypack/backpack for carrying your valuables

 *Down jacket and sleeping bag you can rent/hire from Trekking gear shops in Kathmandu.

-The above list is essentials for your trekking.
+The above list is essential for your trekking.
 The weight limit for your luggage is 15 kg or 33 pounds.
-Remember that your luggage will be carried by porter if you choose package includes porter.
-Even you have a porter you are required to carry a small day- pack with your valuables or anything important.
+Remember that your luggage will be carried by a porter if you choose a package that includes a porter.
+Even if you have a porter you are required to carry a small day- pack with your valuables or anything important.
 We advise you to pack only what is necessary.

 Langtang Trek is high altitude trip.
 We strongly advise you to take travel insurance before joining a tour which should cover medical expenses, hospitalization, helicopter evacuation from high-altitude places in case of an accident or medical emergency.
 The highest altitude you reach is 5033 meters if you hike to Tserko/Tsergo Ri near Kyanjin Gompa.
 Thus your insurance should have coverage up to the elevation of 5100 meters.
 It would be advantageous for you also to choose an insurance policy that also covers lost or stolen baggage.
 We would request you to bring your insurance documents when you come to Nepal.

 We would offer you the meeting and greeting service in Kathmandu International Airport on your arrival time.
 For this, you need to pass us your International flight details at least 2 days before your arrival date in Kathmandu.
 After you get down from the aircraft you just pass on the Customs and come out of the Terminal building where you will see our tour officer standing with a playing card with your name written on it.
 He will greet and welcome you with auspicious garland and escort you to the hotel.